Who needs a recreational hunting or fishing license or permit?

-- You have been accepted as a client for developmental services by the Department of Children and Families .
-The department must furnish proof to such clients.
+- You have been accepted as a client for developmental services by the Agency for Persons with Disabilities .
+The agency must furnish proof to such clients.

 - You fish from a for-hire vessel (guide, charter, party boat) that has a valid vessel license .

 - You fish from a vessel, the operator of which has a valid vessel license issued in the name of the operator of the vessel.

 - You fish for recreational purposes from a pier with a valid pier saltwater fishing license.